asyncapi/generator/docs/usage.md

 - <options>:
-  -V, --version                  output the Generator version -d, --disable-hook [hooks...]  disable a specific hook type or hooks from given hook type --debug                        enable more specific errors in the console -i, --install                  installs the template and its dependencies (defaults to false) -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -o, --output <outputDir>       directory to put the generated files (defaults to current directory) -p, --param <name=value>       additional parameters to pass to templates --force-write                  force writing of the generated files to a given directory even if it is a Git repository with unstaged files or not empty dir (defaults to false)
+  -V, --version                  output the Generator version -d, --disable-hook [hooks...]  disable a specific hook type or hooks from a given hook type --debug                        enable more specific errors in the console -i, --install                  install the template and its dependencies (defaults to false) -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -o, --output <outputDir>       directory to put the generated files (defaults to current directory) -p, --param <name=value>       additional parameters to pass to templates --force-write                  force writing of the generated files to a given directory even if it is a Git repository with unstaged files or not empty dir (defaults to false)
   --watch-template               watches the template directory and the AsyncAPI document, and re-generate the files when changes occur.
 Ignores the output directory.
 This flag should be used only for template development.
-  --map-base-url <url:folder>    maps all schema references from base url to local folder -h, --help                     display help for command
+  --map-base-url <url:folder>    maps all schema references from base URL to local folder -h, --help                     display help for command
 ```